makeabilitylab/physcomp/arduino/led-blink.md

 ---
 **NOTE:**

 It's OK to stop here and move on to the next lesson.
 It's sufficient to be **aware** that long `delay()` calls can be dangerous and should probably be avoided.
 However, if you're curious, you can read this sub-section to see a Blink example that works without delays.
-We will return to this concept for our final [Intro to Output](intro-output.md) lesson on [multi-rate blinking LEDs](led-blink3.md)
+We will return to this concept for our final [Intro to Output](intro-output.md) lesson on [multi-rate blinking LEDs](led-blink3.md).

+If you want to know how `delay()` actually works, read ["What does delay() actually do"](#inside-arduino.md##what-does-delay-actually-do) in our [Inside Arduino guide](#inside-arduino) #what-does-delay-actually-do

 ---